-At June 30, 2018, the Company's inventory consisted primarily of peramivir work in process and is being manufactured for the Company's partners.
+At June 30, 2019 and December 31, 2018, the Company's inventory consisted primarily of peramivir work in process.
 Inventory is stated at the lower of cost and net realizable value, determined under the first-in, first-out ("FIFO") method, or market.
 The Company expenses costs related to the production of inventories as research and development expenses in the period incurred until such time it is believed that future economic benefit is expected to be recognized, which generally is reliant upon receipt of regulatory approval.
 Upon regulatory approval, the Company will capitalize subsequent costs related to the production of inventories.